Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 For an array of strings, Again, the first character of the string will be the " character and then immediately followed by the string.
 Any space preceeding the " is ignored.

 For a compressed single string, the string is compressed first before converting to Base64.
 No escape character or string modification is needed since it is treated like binary data.
-A byte count of the string and a compressed byte count is required to follow.
+A byte count of the string and a compressed size is required to follow.

 For a compressed array of strings, each string is concatenated together to form one long buffer.
 Then compressed.
-After the [array count] there will be a string count for each string in the array followed by the compressed byte count of this concatenated buffer.
+After the [array count] there will be a string count for each string in the array followed by the compressed size of this concatenated buffer.

 ## 3.7 - Path Values